 Despite John informing him that his cyborg body is resistant, Kal-El keeps up his attack.
 As Corben sinks into the molten lava, he says that he can live without the consumption of food & drink and doesn’t need constant oxygen to survive, not to mention that he has a retractable dome in his skull that protects his brain.
 As Metallo sinks into his molten prison, he swears that he’ll eventually break out while also wondering how our hero is able to have all of this power “without going mad”.
 As he imprisons Corben within hardened rock with his Freeze Breath, Superman says that he was able to learn throughout his life as he hopes that Metallo uses his jail time to learn as well.

 Afterwards, he tells Sam that this will serve as a temporary cell before John’s Kryptonite Heart can fully power him up again.
 As such, it’ll give Gen. Lane’s men some much-needed time to build a properly fortified cell.
-Sam the says that John used to be a good soldier before asking if he can be saved, to which Kal-El tells him: “There’s always hope”.
-After being thanks, Issue 1 ends with Superman’s super-hearing picking up another nearby disaster, which turns out to be Belle Reve Penitentiary having an internal crisis courtesy of Parasite.
-Knowing that our hero can hear him, he say that he’s feasting on everyone in the facility as he challenges Superman to stop him.
+Sam then says that John used to be a good soldier before asking if he can be saved, to which Kal-El tells him: “There’s always hope”.
+After getting thanked, Issue 1 ends with Superman’s super-hearing picking up another nearby disaster, which turns out to be Belle Reve Penitentiary having an internal crisis courtesy of Parasite.
+Knowing that our hero can hear him, he says that he’s feasting on everyone in the facility as he challenges Superman to stop him.

 Issue 2 opens within Belle Reve as we delve into what led to a lack of “Containment!”.
 It turns out that a pair of guards were watching a newscast about Superman’s defeat over Metallo.
 However, they were standing too close to a cell containing Joshua Michael Allen a.k.a.
 Parasite.
 As such, he reaches through the bars and grabs the custodians in order to absorb their energy.
 As he storms out of his cell, he proceeds to yell for Superman to come to him so that he can feast on the Kryptonian lifeform.